 The Ritz-Carlton Card isn't talked about much these days, but that doesn't mean it isn't worth the discussion.
 The card comes with a $450 annual fee and is packed with many of the same benefits as the top ultra-premium travel rewards cards at a fraction of the price.
 And when it comes to adding authorized users … it won't cost you another dime.

 But perhaps what makes the Ritz-Carlton Priority Pass better than any other is that you can bring in unlimited guests.
-And this benefit even applies to the card's authorized users which…did I mention, are free to add?
-This is in stark contrast to the Sapphire Reserve and Amex Platinum which charge $75 to $175 more each year for adding an authorized user.
-Even the best card for family lounge access – the *capital one venture x* – limits free authorized users to four.
-This easily tops that, and then some!
+And this benefit even applies to the card's authorized users, who…did I mention, are free to add?

 Read more: How to Get the Ritz-Carlton Credit Card (& Why You Should!)